-This is an early intervention program of the Oklahoma State Department of Health (OSDH) designed to meet the needs of infants and toddlers, up to age 3, who have disabilities and developmental delays.
-Services are offered at no charge to the families and can be offered in their home or daycare.
+This is an early intervention program, through the health department that is designed to meet the needs of infants and toddlers, up to age 3, that have disabilities and developmental delays.
+Services are offered at no charge to the families and can be offered in their home or day care.
 Services include:

 - Diagnostic and evaluation services

 - Case management

-- Family training, counseling and home visits
+- Family training, counseling, and home visits

 - Certain health services

 - Nursing services

 - Nutrition services

 - Occupational, physical and speech-language therapy

 - Special instruction